BlueSkyDefender/Depth3D/README.md

 #SuperDepth3D
-Depth Map Based 3D post-process shader v1.6 for Reshade 3.0 It also needs ReShade.fxh to work.
+Depth Map Based 3D post-process shader v1.6.5 for Reshade 3.0 It also needs *ReShade.fxh* to work.

 There are the Basic Depth maps you can use for your games listed and not listed.
 Look at this link for other game Compatablity.